 1. Update software as quickly as possible

 Zero-day exploits target software vulnerabilities in commonly used operating systems and apps, posing an immediate threat to users.
 The only way to safeguard your network assets against exploits is by regularly patching software when updates become available.
+Pay attention to "end-of-ife" dates and ensure employees source updates only from trusted websites.

 2. Ensure complete network visibility

-Network visibility allows security teams to track user behavior, picking up evidence of insider network threats and external infiltration before it becomes a critical danger.
+Network visibility allows security teams to track user behavior, detecting signs of insider network threats and external infiltration before it becomes a critical danger.
+Map every device connected to the network, including remote work laptops, smartphones, and other IoT devices.
+Implement strict access controls and monitoring systems to ensure that only privileged users can reach sensitive data.

 3. Secure your perimeter